Raymond Bernabei

-Ray Bernabei (November 26, 1925 in New Castle, Pennsylvania – September 5, 2008 in Longwood, Florida) was a US. soccer fullback who played eleven seasons with the Harmarville Hurricanes.
+Ray Bernabei (November 26, 1925 – September 5, 2008) was a US soccer fullback who played eleven seasons with the Harmarville Hurricanes.
 He was also a long time collegiate and professional referee.
 He is a member of both the National Soccer Hall of Fame and the National Intercollegiate Soccer Officials Association (NISOA) Hall of Fame.

 Player

 Bernabei played as a youth player with the Indianolo Indians.
 He attended Indiana University of Pennsylvania, playing and coaching soccer at the school from 1946 to 1950.
 He was inducted into the school's Athletic Hall of Fame in 1996.
 In 1949, he joined the semi-professional Harmarville Hurricanes.
 He would play with Harmarville until his retirement in 1963.
 During these years, Harmarville was a national powerhouse winning the 1952 and 1956 U.S. Open Cups, and finishing runner up in 1953.
 Harmarville also lost in the finals of the 1950 and 1951 Amateur Cups.